-Timing: 1) As part of the City's Zoning Ordinance update which is planned to be adopted in Q4 2023.
+Timing: 1).
 Initiate amendments within one year from adoption of the 2023-2031 Housing Element and adopt amendments within two years from adoption of 2023-2031 Housing Element.
-2) Contact non-profit developers at least every other year and aApply annually as NOFAs are released for the duration of the housing element planning period.
+2) Contact non-profit developers at least every other year and apply annually as NOFAs are released for the duration of the housing element planning period.
 3a) The study is to be completed by December 2025 pursuant to the County's adopted housing element.
 3b) The identification and inventory of farmworker housing sites to be completed one year after the completion of the housing needs study in 3a), and the City will proactively outreach to property owners and non-profit housing developers at least biennially.
 4) Ongoing at the duration of the planning period of 2023 to 2031.
 5) At least annually beginning in 2024.